eslint/eslint/docs/src/maintainer-guide/pullrequests.md

 ## Who Can Merge a Pull Request

-TSC members and committers may merge pull requests, depending on the contents of the pull request.
+TSC members, Reviewers, Committers, and Website Team Members may merge pull requests, depending on the contents of the pull request.

+Website Team Members may merge a pull request in the `eslint.org` repository or the `docs` directory in the `eslint` directory if it is:

+1. A documentation change
+1. A dependency upgrade
+1. A chore

 Committers may merge a pull request if it is a non-breaking change and is: